Pumpkin Soup with stracciatella and cime di rapaAug 9, 2019

 Vellutata di zucca, stracciatella e cime di rapa

-This soup recipe was inspired by the availability of stracciatella here in Melbourne.
-I first tried stracciatella on a holiday to Italy when friends from Puglia arrived laden with fresh mozzarella cheeses, burrata and stracciatella all soft curd cheeses which are originally from Puglia.
-I loved them and I also loved the versatility of stracciatella, a soft curd cheese which can be used in many dishes.
-I had never been able to find stracciatella here in Australia.
-When I discovered that “La Latteria” had started making the cheese I had to do something with it, this is the result.
-Stracciatella is the filling of burrata, mozzarella strings pulled apart, cream and salt, just amazing!
+I first tried stracciatella on a holiday to Italy when friends from Puglia arrived laden with fresh mozzarella cheeses, burrata and stracciatella – all soft curd cheeses which are originally from Puglia.
+I fell in love with all of them and also loved the versatility of stracciatella, the filling of burrata, a soft curd cheese made of mozzarella strings pulled apart with cream and salt.
+At the time, I had never been able to find stracciatella here in Australia so when I discovered that “That’s Amore” had started selling the cheese, I knew I had to do something with it.
+Nowadays, stracciatella is much more readily available and makes an excellent accompaniment to leafy winter greens such as Cime di Rapa.

 A quarter piece of pumpkin – Queensland Blue or Japanese variety – not Butternut

 A small bunch of cime di rapa (turnip tops)

 200 grams of stracciatella (If you cannot find stracciatella, use the inside of one burrata)

 Clean and peel the pumpkin, chop in small pieces.

 Finely chop the shallots and slice the white part of the leek very finely.

 In a heavy based saucepan, sautée the shallots and leek in warmed olive oil.

 Add the pumpkin and stir to coat it completely in the olive oil.
 Cook for a few minutes, until the pumpkin is slightly soft.